AaEzha/AaEzha.github.io/now.md

 - Work for my family and provide them
 - Stay healthy and fit
-- Getting wage more than 10 mio per month
 - Buy a house
 - Working on Nurfachmi's charity projects
 - and several open source projects